 - 1 large bell pepper - washed and dried

-- 1 tbsp honey – sub maple syrup to make vegan
+- 1 tablespoon honey - sub maple syrup to make vegan

 - 2 garlic cloves - minced or pressed

-- 1/4 tsp red pepper flakes – more or less depending on spice preference
+- ¼ teaspoon red pepper flakes - more or less depending on spice preference

-- 2 tbsp sesame seeds – more to taste
+- 2 tablespoon sesame seeds - more to taste

 - Prepare the veggie noodles by running the cucumbers and bell pepper through a spiralizer (fine or coarse blade for cucumbers, flat blade for pepper) or by slicing them with a grater, peeler, or knife.
 Add them to a large mixing bowl.
 You may want to slice some of the longer noodles in half to make them easier to eat.